Ammar404z/CI-CD-DEMO/README.md

 # CI-CD-DEMO

-This is the CI/CD Demo for the seminar "Git and CI/CD Hosting platforms" of the StuPro "Stay in Sync" from Bosch GmbH!
+This is the CI/CD Demo for the seminar "Git and CI/CD Hosting platforms" of the StuPro "Stay in Sync" from Bosch GmbH! s